 Hiking is a popular activity here, and there are plenty of places where you can do it for free.
 One of them is right in the middle of Phoenix.
-Surrounded by freeways, neighborhoods, and resorts, you will find Camelback Mountain, one of the most popular destinations for a hike in Phoenix.
+Surrounded by freeways, neighborhoods, and resorts, is Camelback Mountain, a popular destination for a hike in Phoenix.
 Looking for something a bit easier where you can take the kids?
 Waterfall Trail is a good option.

 South Mountain Park has been mentioned as the largest city park in the world.
 At nearly 17,000 acres it certainly covers a lot of ground, although it isn't a park in the sense of grass and playgrounds and lakes, and ducks as one might think.
 South Mountain Park is a desert mountain preserve.
 If you are walking, hiking, or biking, enjoy this park when it isn't too hot.
 In the summer, that means very early in the morning.

 Go to a Free Concert

 During the summer, you can enjoy free outdoor concerts in the West Valley.
 During the fall and winter, students at Glendale Community College present a variety of musical performances with free admission.
 At various times all year long, the Chandler Symphony Orchestra presents free concerts indoors.
-Get there early for the best seat options.
+Get there early for the best seats.